NO

 Accounting rules in Macct

-Overview of which Norwegian laws, standards and industry conventions Macct enforces automatically.
-Written for auditors, bookkeepers, the Norwegian Tax Administration — or anyone who wants to verify what the system actually does.
-The statuses implemented, partial and missing reflect the actual code on the master branch.
+Overview of which Norwegian laws, standards and industry conventions Macct is built on.
+Written for auditors, bookkeepers, the Norwegian Tax Administration — or anyone who wants to verify what the system does.
+The statuses implemented, partial and missing show how far each rule is covered.

 The Norwegian Bookkeeping Act (Act 2004-11-19 no. 73)